FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-08.md

 the "subsequent trials" can consist of an integer number of full-length trials.

-In any of the two scenarios, best case and worst case, we can compute the load exceed ratio, as the duration sum of good trials divided by the duration sum of all trials, in both cases including the assumed trials.
+In any of the two scenarios, best case and worst case, we can compute the load exceed ratio, as the duration sum of low-loss trials divided by the duration sum of all trials, in both cases including the assumed trials.

 Even if, in the best case scenario, the load exceed ratio is larger